Felix Ortt: Personal life

 Ortt married three times.
 In 1892, he married Anna Petronella Gelderman, with whom he had three children before their marriage ended in divorce in 1905.
-Later that year, he entered into a free union with Tine Hinlopen, and together they had three additional children.
+Later that year, he entered into a free union with Tine Hinlopen, with whom he had three children.
 In 1932, he married Maria Theresia Zeijlemaker, the head of a children's home.

 Later years and death

 During World War I, Ortt was a conscientious objector.
-In World War II, he aided refugees in Soest.
-Ortt continued to publish writings on vegetarianism, spirituality, and parapsychology well into his later years.
+During World War II, he aided refugees in Soest.
+Ortt continued to publish works on vegetarianism, spirituality, and parapsychology in later life.
 He died in Soest on 15 October 1959.

 Legacy

-A retirement home for vegetarians in Oosterbeek was named Felix Ortt in his honor.
+A retirement home for vegetarians in Oosterbeek was named after Ortt.

 Publications

 Ortt was a prolific writer and published many works: